-Week 1 - June 30: Welcome and Introduction
+Week 1 - Jan.
+4: Welcome and Introduction

-Wednesday: Welcome to Marketing -- Don't be boring; Safe is risky; Design rules now; Very good is bad ...
+- Welcome to Marketing -- Don't be boring; Safe is risky ...
 The Value Proposition ...
-Create your Marketing Blog and first Marketing Blog Post due Sunday at midnight.
+Create your Marketing Blog and first Marketing Blog Post due Sunday at midnight. - No class on Thursday, Jan.
+6 Instructor out of the office.

-Week 2 - July 7: Strategic Market Planning and Marketing Research ● "The New Rules of Marketing & PR," Introduction and Chs.
-1-3 "The Old Rules of Marketing and PR" through "Reaching Your Buyers Directly"
+Week 2 - Jan.
+11-13: Strategic Market Planning and Marketing Research

-• Wednesday: Simon Sinek and Why of Marketing; Quiz due Sunday; Marketing in the News blog post due Sunday.
+- "The New Rules of Marketing & PR," Introduction and Chs.
+1-3 "The Old Rules of Marketing and PR" through "Reaching Your Buyers Directly" - Simon Sinek and the Why of Marketing; Marketing in the News blog post due Sunday.

-Week 3 - July 14: Consumer Behavior
+Week 3 - Jan.
+18-20: Consumer Behavior

 - "The New Rules of Marketing & PR," Chs.
-4-6 "Social Media" through "Audio and Video Drive Action" - Wednesday: Guest Speaker Why research matters; Consumer Behavior; Quiz due Sunday; Listening Blog Post due Sunday.
+4-6 "Social Media" through "Audio and Video Drive Action" - Guest Speaker Why research matters; Consumer Behavior; Listening Blog Post due Sunday.